The VA Clinic: A Spotsylvania Success

 Spotsylvania County Lands Nation’s Largest Privately-Owned Outpatient Clinic for the Department of Veterans Affairs

 The nation's largest privately-owned outpatient clinic for the Department of Veterans Affairs will be coming to Spotsylvania County.
 The facility will be privately developed and owned by Carnegie Management and Development Corporation, and leased to the United States government upon completion for a minimum of 20 years.
 The four-story, 450,000 square foot clinic will be built on a 48-acre site located in a commercial area of the County.
-Construction is expected to begin in 2021 with an estimated completion date in late 2023.
+Construction began in 2021 with an estimated completion date of 2025.
 The contract’s value totals $376,748,586.

 The County entered into a three year long competitive process with the intention of creating jobs for the entire region, providing a better quality of life for over 40,000 nearby veterans, and generating tax revenue that will be used to better serve the citizens of Spotsylvania County.
 U.S. Representative Rob Wittman highlighted these efforts, saying: